Emanuel-de-Jong/Saxion-Recommendation-AI-And-Custom-CNN/README.md

 # Recommendation AI And Custom CNN
 For the class: 3.1 BDT ML With Big Data

+This class existed of two parts.
+Using unsupervised learning equations for movie recommendation systems, and designing a custom CNN to recognize hieroglyphs in images.

 **Active Development:** <br>
 **Last Change:** <br>